libriscv/rvscript/README.md

 Note that I update the gist now and then as I make improvements.
 The key benchmark is showing the low overhead to calling into the script.

-The overhead of a system call is around 1ns last time I measured it, so you can basically pick and choose what kind of overhead you are comfortable with.
+The overhead of a system call is around 1-2ns last time I measured it, so you can basically pick and choose what kind of overhead you are comfortable with.
 Raw system calls are harder to maintain, but faster, while dynamic calls have slight overheads in lookups.

-For generally extending the API there is dynamic calls, which have an overhead of around 14ns (on my laptop).
+For generally extending the API there is dynamic calls, which have an overhead of around 14-15ns (on my laptop).
 Dynamic calls require looking up a hash value, and is backed by a std::function with capture storage.
-See eg. [timers](/engine/src/timers_setup.cpp).
+See eg. [timers](/engine/src/timers_setup.cpp) or the [GUI](/engine/src/setup_gui.cpp).
+Dynamic calls are made visible to the programs through a [JSON file](/programs/dynamic_calls.json).

 ## Demonstration